Activity-Dependent Plasticity in Morphogenetically-Grown Recurrent Networks: Characterisation Results

 Under both variants, 88--90\% of High-mid networks benefit from plasticity in Phase~2 (post-perturbation).
 The gravity-2$\times$ variant yields a significant \emph{adaptation premium} (non-stationary benefit minus static benefit): $+8.8$ to $+18.7$ mean reward for competent strata ($p < 0.001$, Wilcoxon; Figure~\ref{fig:adaptation}), while heavy-pole shows near-zero premiums.
 Weight-change dynamics differ accordingly: under gravity-2$\times$, mean $|\Delta w|$ increases post-switch (ratio 1.13), consistent with active adaptation; under heavy-pole, it decreases (ratio 0.82--0.93), suggesting robustness rather than new adaptation.

-\textbf{Causal confirmation via OFF$\to$ON.} To isolate adaptation from robustness, we disabled plasticity during Phase~1 and enabled it only at the switch point.
+\textbf{Causal confirmation via OFF$\to$ON.} To isolate adaptation from robustness, we disabled plasticity during Phase~1 and enabled it only at the switch point (103{,}928 OFF$\to$ON evaluations on the same 2{,}362 networks).
 OFF$\to$ON retains 66--69\% of the always-on benefit: 84--86\% of High-mid networks still improve, with oracle gains of $+53.9$ (heavy-pole) and $+59.9$ (gravity-2$\times$), representing \emph{pure} within-lifetime adaptation.
-A dose-response experiment varying switch time (100--400 steps) under heavy-pole confirms: benefit scales monotonically with post-switch duration (Spearman $\rho = 1.0$, all strata), from $+6.1$ at 100~steps to $+74.2$ at 400.
+A dose-response experiment varying switch time (100--400 steps under heavy-pole; 51{,}964 evaluations) confirms: benefit scales monotonically with post-switch duration (Spearman $\rho = 1.0$, all strata), from $+6.1$ at 100~steps to $+74.2$ at 400.